Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Introduction

-In this work, we are interested in a particular type of induced representations of semisimple Lie groups.
-Let $G$ be a linear connected semisimple Lie group with finite center, and $P$ a cuspidal parabolic subgroup of $G$, with Langlands decomposition $P=MAN$.
+Understanding the reduced dual $\hat{G}_r$ of a group $G$ as a measured space amounts to explicitely writing down its Plancherel measure.
+This task was achieved in the case of semisimple Lie groups by Harish-Chandra in \cite{HC70}.
+In particular, it is shown that besides the atomic part, that is the discrete series, the support of the Plancherel measure consists in a special type of induced representations, namely the $P$-series.
+Let us fix notations: $G$ is a linear connected semisimple Lie group with finite center, and $P$ a cuspidal parabolic subgroup with Langlands decomposition $P=MAN$.
 We denote by $\Md$ the discrete series of $M$ and $\widehat{A}$ the unitary dual of $A$.